1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     CONFIGURE RETENTION POLICY TO REDUNDANCY 31;
     CONFIGURE BACKUP OPTIMIZATION ON;
     CONFIGURE CONTROLFILE AUTOBACKUP ON;
+        CONFIGURE CONTROLFILE AUTOBACKUP FORMAT FOR DEVICE TYPE DISK TO '\\backman01\RMANBackup\backups\cfgrmn\autobackup\%F';
 CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY BACKED UP 2 TIMES TO DISK;

 PPDCFG